-WBC Muaythai Amateur is:
+WBC MuayThai Amateur is:

-- Herein Referred to as the WBCMTA - The World Boxing Council's International sanctioning body and authority for Muaythai amateur as recognized by the Sports Authority of Thailand. - A Non-Profit International Sports Organization that is registered with the Sports Authority of Thailand. - WBCMTA is affiliated with the World Boxing Council Muay Thai and is the Amateur Division of WBC Muaythai.
+- Herein Referred to as the WBCMTA - The World Boxing Council's International sanctioning body and authority for MuayThai amateur as recognized by the Sports Authority of Thailand. - A MuayThai sanctioning Organization that is registered with the Sports Authority of Thailand. - WBC Amateur MuayThai is affiliated with the World Boxing Council MuayThai and is the Amateur Division of WBC Muaythai.